winterbird-code/adbb/README.md

 * `title` - main title of this Anime
 * `updated` - datetime when information about this Anime was last fetched from AniDB
 * `tvdbid` - TVDB ID for this anime or None if not available.
 * `tmdbid` - TMDB ID for this anime or None if not available.
+Can be a list if this Anime maps to multiple movies, use the tmdbid attribute on the Episode object to get the tmdbid for a specific episode.
 * `imdbid` - IMDB ID for this anime or None if not available.
+Can be a list if thie Anime maps to multiple movies, use the imdbid attribute on the Episode object to get the imdbid for a specific episode.
 * `relations` - A list of tuples containing relations to this anime.
 The first entry in the tuple is a string describing the relation type and the second is an Anime-object for the related anime.
-* `fanart` - if [enabled](#fanart) it will return a dict directly translated from the json returned from the [fanart.tv API](https://fanarttv.docs.apiary.io/).
-Returns an empty dict if not enabled.
+* `fanart` - if [enabled](#fanart) it will return a list of dicts directly translated from the json returned from the [fanart.tv API](https://fanarttv.docs.apiary.io/).
+Returns an empty list if not enabled.

 The following attributes as returned from the AniDB API
 * `year`